RilDev/gh-packages/README.md

 For more information and advanced examples, please visit the [documentation page](https://github.com/RilDev/gh-packages/wiki).
 ## Feature Request & Improvement

+Found a bug?
 Would you like a new feature?
 [Open an issue here!](https://github.com/RilDev/gh-packages/issues)

 Found a typo or would like to improve the docs?
 [Open a PR here!](https://github.com/RilDev/gh-packages/pulls)